dwrlewis/Irregular-Dataset-Join-Concept/README.md

 If no viable fields are found in a file, it is reloaded with the next row set as the column header.
 This is repeated 5 times to check if a viable header line is present, after which the file is marked as non-standard.
-The original datasets being tested did not exceeds several hundred lines, so the impact this has on load times was not a significant consideration.
+The original datasets being tested did not exceed several hundred lines, so the impact this has on load times was not a significant consideration.

 ##